ksvan/node-red-contrib-komfovent/README.md

 	msg.payload = 'intensive';

-Return values are either the mode if success, or the error returned. (add error value info)
+Return values are either the mode if success, or nothing if error, to stop the flow.
+The error returned is logged.

 	{ error: true, result: 'wrong password', unit: 192.168.x.x }
 	{ error: false, result: 'auto', unit: 192.168.x.x }